floriangbh/BadgeSegmentControl/README.md

 OpenSourceController is available under the [MIT license](LICENSE).

-If your application use this picker consider to add the licence in your Credits/About section.
+If your application use this segment control consider to add the licence in your Credits/About section.
 You can use [this library to do it](https://github.com/terflogag/OpenSourceController).